A read action reads data from your customer’s SaaS and send them to Destinations that you define.

 "lastname": "Lao",

-"pronoun_custom_field": "they",
+"pronoun_custom_field": "they"

-// ... other fields for the record
+// ... other fields for this record

 }